 In some cases, car frame repair costs make a repair uneconomic and it may be cheaper to replace the vehicle with another instead.
 This is made even more likely if there are other parts of the car that have been damaged, such as the side panels, doors, lights, windows, bumpers and engine.

-Making a Claim Against the USPS
+Making a Claim Against

 You are unlikely to obtain compensation for damage to your car unless you can establish who was at fault.
-In some cases, this may be obvious and USPS’ representatives and insurance adjusters may not be able to contest a claim.
+In some cases, this may be obvious and the’ representatives and insurance adjusters may not be able to contest a claim.
 In other cases, it may be more difficult to establish who was at fault.

-Evidence That Could Make or Break an Insurance Claim Against the USPS
+Evidence That Could Make or Break an Insurance Claim

 A successful insurance claim depends on suitably convincing evidence showing liability.
-In the event that your car has been badly damaged in a collision with a USPS truck, evidence that could determine the result of a claim might include:
+In the event that your car has been badly damaged in a collision with a mail truck, evidence that could determine the result of a claim might include:

 - Photographic evidence at the scene of the crash showing the position of the vehicles, the damage done and any marks on the road;